Buddhi19/SyntheticGen/README.md

 ## 🌟 Overview

 **SyntheticGen** tackles the long-tail distribution problem in LoveDA by generating synthetic imagery with *explicit control* over class ratios.
 You can specify exactly what proportion of each land cover class should appear in the output.

+## 🔥🔥 Updates
+- Our paper was accepted to IGARSS 2026.

 ### ✨ Highlights
 - Two-stage pipeline: ratio-conditioned layout D3PM + ControlNet image synthesis.